hkzlab/EGA-2-RGBS/README.md

 **CAVEAT EMPTOR:** For now I tested this board only in DOS with a CGA card.
 Will update this note when I test EGA and colours.

+Note that this **will not convert EGA/CGA to VGA**, it will just make the signal analog and compatible with either a SCART input or a scaler like the GBS8200 (tested with [gbs-control](https://github.com/ramapcsx2/gbs-control) firmware).

 ## Jumpers

 - JP1: Bridge if you are using this with an EGA card, remove bridge for CGA